LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/5_Energy_Storage_System_Design.md

 ### BESS Architecture Overview

-The architecture of the BESS within the Power Grid OT Cyber Range spans three layers of the OT environment, as illustrated below in the system architecture diagram:
+The architecture of the BESS within the Power Grid OT Cyber Range spans the three basic layers of the OT environment, as illustrated below in the system architecture diagram (high light in the rectangles) :

 ![](5_Energy_Storage_System_Design_Img/s_05.png)

+`Figure-03: Power Grid OT Cyber Range Architecture, version v0.2.0 (2025)`

-##### Level 0 Physical Process Field I/O  Device Layer
+##### Level 0 OT Physical Process Field I/O  Device Layer

 At the **physical-world equipment simulation level**, the system models several key BESS components, including:

 - Cube battery packs
 - Battery Management System (BMS)
-- Monitoring and electrical safety systems
+- Metering unit and electrical safety systems
 - OEM-level connection and control scope

 In the simulated configuration, each BESS is positioned adjacent to the energy collection transformer of its associated power source.
 The BESS shares the same DC-AC/DC-DC step-up transformer as the generators.
 Functionally, the BESS acts as a direct power consumer when charging and as a power generator when discharging.
 The modeled DC interface between the battery system and the transformer (within the OEM scope) operates at 48 V DC.

 ##### Level 1 OT System Controller LAN